About the HMS LINCS Center

 We measure perturbagen responses at multiple doses, monitored at multiple time points using a range of biochemical, imaging and functional assays.
 The Center also develops new algorithms for large-scale analysis of drug response.

 Access to data, models and algorithms

-HMS LINCS provides access to data through explore, search and programmatic interfaces.
-This data comprises multiplex biochemical, proteomic and imaging data on the responses of human cancer and primary cells to perturbagens that include naturally occurring ligands and small molecule drugs.
+We provide access to data through explore, search and programmatic interfaces.
+These data comprise multiplex biochemical, proteomic and imaging data on the responses of human cancer and primary cells to perturbagens that include naturally occurring ligands and small molecule drugs.
 We collaborate with the Broad LINCS Center on the collection and analysis of gene expression data.

 Explore and browse functions provide tools for analyzing specific data sets using different algorithms and visualization tools (these tools are themselves freely available via our tools and software page).
 The analyses we provide are by no means the only or optimal way of using LINCS data, but they do highlight some obvious applications.
 As part of the explore functionality, we make it possible to browse responses by cell type or perturbagen.
 Further information on LINCS publications is also provided, with interactive versions of key figures and direct access to relevant primary data.

 Search functions make it possible to search the LINCS Database for specific datasets, cell types or perturbagens.
 Semantic search is by far the best way to query across LINCS data, and we are working with the Miami LINCS Center on the LINCS Information FramEwork (LIFE), which supports effective querying and reasoning across complex data sets.

 Programmatic interfaces make it possible to download LINCS data in large batches for further analysis.